Michele Ruiz: Awards and recognition

 Ruiz was given two commendations for "Outstanding Citizenship for Civic Contributions" and "Dedication to the Community" by the City of Los Angeles.
 She was named "Latina of the Year" and "Comision Femenil De Los Angeles".
 She also received the Certificate of Congressional Commendation from the U.S. House of Representatives, a commendation letter from the United States Senate, and a Certificate of Recognition from the California State Senate.

 Ruiz was honored in 2006 with Cal State Fullerton's Vision & Visionaries award.
-The Distinguished Alumni Award is the highest honor that the university bestows on those who have gotten their degrees from this institution.
+The Distinguished Alumni Award is the highest honor that the university bestows on its graduates.
 It has been presented to titans in business, science, education, communications and the arts, and brings to the forefront, the vision, achievements and philanthropic efforts of Cal State Fullerton's graduates.

 In 2013, Ruiz was named "Inspiring Latina" and featured in Latina Magazine.
 Also in 2013, Ruiz was named as a Champion of Diversity, by DiversityBusiness.com.